Skip to main content

 Beyond sex hormones, other biochemical messengers play a significant role in overall well-being and cellular repair.
 Growth Hormone Peptide Therapy has gained recognition among active adults and athletes seeking to support anti-aging processes, muscle gain, fat loss, and sleep quality.
 These peptides work by stimulating the body’s natural production of growth hormone, rather than directly introducing synthetic growth hormone.

-Key peptides in this category include Sermorelin, which mimics growth hormone-releasing hormone (GHRH), and combinations like Ipamorelin / CJC-1295, which synergistically promote release.
+Key peptides in this category include Sermorelin, which mimics growth hormone-releasing hormone (GHRH), and combinations like Ipamorelin / CJC-1295, which synergistically promote growth hormone release.
 Tesamorelin is another peptide known for its effects on body composition, particularly in reducing visceral fat.
 Hexarelin and MK-677 (Ibutamoren) also stimulate growth hormone secretion through different mechanisms, contributing to a more youthful physiological state.
 These agents contribute to tissue repair, metabolic efficiency, and overall cellular regeneration, which indirectly supports cardiovascular resilience.

 Other Targeted Peptides